boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

-      Control of the TN resources on transit links, as well as traffic scheduling/prioritization on transit links, is based on a flat (non-hierarchical) QoS model in the IETF Network Slice realization.
+      Control of the TN resources on transit links, as well as traffic scheduling/prioritization on transit links, is based on a flat (non-hierarchical) QoS model in this IETF Network Slice realization.
 That is, IETF Network Slices are assigned dedicated resources (e.g., QoS queues) at the edge of the TN domain (at SDP), while all IETF Network Slices are sharing resources (sharing